LPeter1997/CppCmb/README.md

 # To do:
 * Add more examples
 * Test and make it work on MSVC (currently only worked with GCC, untested on everything else)

+# Roadmap:
+* There is a work-in-progress lexer that will hopefully get integrated into the library soon
+* Need error reporting and a way to describe parsers to the user
+* Policy for different behaviours (error collection, alternative paths, ...)